Hans G. Helms: Life

 Helms was born in Teterow into a Jewish family, who were able to escape the Holocaust by using falsified papers.
 He spent his childhood and youth in Teterow and Berlin.
 He received his first musical education whilst young, learning the piano and theory from an immigrant from Byelorussia.
 During the Nazi era he became acquainted with Swing and jazz from secretly listening to "enemy transmitters".

 In the years immediately after World War II, Helms studied tenor saxophone with a member of the US army and appeared from 1950 until 1952 in Sweden as a jazz musician.
 He played with, amongst others, Charlie Parker and Gene Krupa, and also in 1953 in Vienna with Hans Koller.
 As well as being preoccupied with new music (Charles Ives, Henry Cowell, Alban Berg and the Second Viennese School) Helms, working at the Viennese radio station Rot-Weiß-Rot (RWR), created with, amongst others, Ingeborg Bachmann, the radio genre Jazz & Lyrik.

 In Göttingen, where he lived from 1953 onwards, Helms first made the acquaintance of the philosopher and sociologist Helmuth Plessner, then later with Theodor W. Adorno.
 His social and cultural critiques were significantly influenced by the Frankfurt School and critical theory.
 He also studied comparative linguistics with Roman Jakobson and philosophy and social theory with Max Horkheimer and Siegfried Kracauer; however, Helms describes the Marxist economist Jürgen Kuczynski as his most important teacher.

 In 1955, the self-taught Helms began to compose.
 From 1957 onwards he made his base in Cologne, where he worked together with the composer Gottfried Michael Koenig at the buildings of the Studio for Electronic Music at Westdeutscher Rundfunk (WDR).
 He directed phonetic experiments together with the physicist and communications researcher Werner Meyer-Eppler, who also advised Herbert Eimert and Karlheinz Stockhausen at the same time.
 This work consisted of speech and sound analyses as well as linguistic and cybernetic studies.

-Helms made contacts with Stockhausen, Pierre Boulez and John Cage through the Donaueschingen Festival and the Darmstädter Ferienkurse (where Helms visited and sometimes lectured from 1957–1970); he was especially drawn to Cage's music using radio broadcasts and writings.
+Helms made contacts with Stockhausen, Pierre Boulez and John Cage through the Donaueschingen Festival and the Darmstädter Ferienkurse (where Helms visited and sometimes lectured from 1957 to 1970); he was especially drawn to Cage's music using radio broadcasts and writings.
 In Helms' abode a circle was formed, which included, as well as Koenig, also Mauricio Kagel and the musicicologist Heinz-Klaus Metzger; a central preoccupation was James Joyce's Finnegans Wake.
 From this influence, Helms developed two 'language-music compositions' (Sprach-Musik-Kompositionen), Fa:m Ahniesgwow and daidalos; later, in collaboration with Hans Otte, came GOLEM and KONSTRUKTIONEN.
 His Text for Bruno Maderna (1959), a work consisting entirely of phonemes, was used by Maderna in his stagework Hyperion (1964).
 Helms would apply principles to language which derived from musical techniques of serialism, organising phonemes and morphemes to create new linguistic constructions in such a manner.
 This work paralleled that of other contemporaries of the time, in particular Dieter Schnebel.